ben-weeks/tictactoe/readme.md

 # Really simple Tic Tac Toe clone

 Just a small implementation of Tic Tac Toe that I made in like an hour to start learning Go.
-To play, find a friend, clone this repo, and run `go run ./cmd` in the project directory.
+To play, find a friend, clone this repo, and run `go run ./cmd` in the project directory (also make sure you have Go installed, obviously).

 ### Version history
 - **Version 1.0** (4-14-2025):